mgl23606/JodellePowerMining/README.md

 JodellePowerMining is a plugin for spigot that adds a new set of tools to the game.
 These tools have a different behavior from the original version.
 An example is instead of a pickaxe mining just one block, it can mine 3x3.

 ## Features
-- Adds 2 different tools to the game, Hammer and Shovel.
+- Adds 3 distinct tools to the game.
+Hammer, Excavator and Plow.
 - Mining one block makes the other blocks around to be broken, a 3x3 hole.
+The size of the hole can be changed.
-- All mineble/diggable blocks can be configured in the confile file.
+- All mineble/diggable blocks can be configured in the config file.
-- Configurable recipes for the powertools.
-(Finished, maybe...)
+- Costumisable recipes for the PowerTools.
-- Commands to check the version and give a power tool
+- Commands to check the version and give PowerTools
+- Permissions to use, give, craft and enchant PowerTools.

 ## Todo List
-- Test the recipes...
+- Test the recipes.
+Pretty sure that everything works as intended, but just in case.
 - Implement the durability per block thing.
+Instead of removing durability per each broken block, only removes durability for one broken block.
-- Improve, fix and test permissions.
+- Test permissions.

 ## Change log
+##### 14 june 2021
+    - Permissions for the Plow are now working.
+All permissions should work properly now.
 ##### 8 june 2021
     - Worldguard support added.
 It is not required to have the plugintho.
 It checks each block to see if they are build protected.